npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 |`deploy`|Runs linter, tests, and then, on success, compiles your application to disk.|

 ## Application Structure
 The aim is to mostly group functionality by feature rather than by file type.
+This is very useful when building scalable applications.
 All new features are grouped together in the modules folder.
 ```
 .
 ├── bin                       # Start scripts